 Many victims find healthy support communities when they join an abuse support group or group therapy.
 As an abuse survivor, it can be very validating and empowering to be around other survivors.
 You will not feel alone.
 In time, your confidence will build, and you will learn how to recognize how your body is feeling, trust your instincts about people, and find healthy relationships.

 Truly, therapy is one of the most successful ways you can heal from abuse, self-love deficit disorder, and trauma.
 However, it’s important to shop for a trained therapist in narcissistic abuse recovery who is trauma-informed.
 Read “How to Choose a Relationship Therapist for Your Troubled Relationship” to learn more about shopping for a therapist and to know when it’s time to quit therapy.

 5. Practice A Healthy Lifestyle

-This will look different during different stages of your healing, so remember to be patient with yourself.
+This will look different during various stages of your healing, so remember to be patient with yourself.